Financial Planning Considerations for Employees Surrounding an IPO

 - Developing a comprehensive plan to effectively transfer assets to the next generation while minimizing estate taxes, reducing the chances of a contested will, and protecting assets in cases of spendthrift heirs.

 Financial advisors can provide assistance in determining the appropriate mix of assets to invest in, while tax and legal advisors can help you develop a smart tax strategy and make plans for the future.
+Interested in learning more?
+Try our net worth calculator to see how your asset allocation compares to peers.

 Make Sure You’re Prepared for Your Company’s IPO